You know the algorithms behind search engines, which will update regularly and are meant to provide the best results for searchers.

 4. Website Coding: (web.dev)

-During the website audit, we came across hundreds of unwanted code written on the page for some minor reason.
-If source code is simple and clean, then search engine crawls easily and index firmly.
-Simple source code can load page very fast.
+During the website audit, we came across hundreds of unwanted codes written on the page for some minor reason.
+If the source code is simple and clean, then the search engine crawls easily and indexes firmly.
+Simple source code can load pages very fast.

 Keep in mind that, we are writing about only advanced things.
 There are basic source code optimization tactics like Title tag, Meta description, H1 tag, image alt tag, etc should be fixed before reading the next.